Kellerman81/go_media_downloader/README.md

 ## Missing

 - Webinterface - currently included [AdminLTE - Bootstrap 4 Admin Dashboard](https://adminlte.io)
-- better api
+- better api -already done: /debug/pprof if Debug Mode is enabled
-- better scheduler
+- better scheduler -to directly start or run at specific times
 - optimize Parser
-- DB Config instead of toml
+- DB Config instead of toml -partially done: use pudge as key-value-db for toml config and load config from there in each function - the backup folder will be cleared on each start!

 ## Get started

 - create docker container for build/run using compose files/nzbs (~300-700mb RAM)
-- setup your config and name it config.toml !
+- setup your config and name it config.toml ! - this will initialize the config.db and also update it on change
 - start the run container - it will first build the imdb cache and then start importing your feeds, get metadata and scan/match the data
 - after that the scheduler does the rest